HairySpoon/htlfc/docs/INSTALL.md

 #### GIT Clone
 Ensure that `git` is installed in your Operating System.

-Start by creating a working directory on your computer.
-Then clone the repository:
+Create a working directory on your computer; then clone the repository:

     $ git clone https://github.com/HairySpoon/htlfc.git